raulnq/articles/clzuiotks00000albbebo6zvk.md

 * Tracing is needed for 10% of the requests.

-* Five metrics will be published every minute.
+* Five metrics (no dimensions) will be published every minute.

 * An alarm will be set up for each metric.